penske-media-corp/pmc-wp-local-data-cli/README.md

 Individual themes can provide their own handlers for brand-specific code.

-As this plugin is built to support PMC's architecture, it depends on parts of our that are not represented in this plugin.
+As this plugin is built to support PMC's architecture, it depends on parts of our codebase that are not represented in this plugin.
 We share it publicly to serve as a guide.

 ## Overview